masaaa1011/DeleteFilesWorkerService/README.md

 # README

+- this app's project templeta is y Worker Service
 - this app deletes Files you configured
 - this app runnning when you stop
 - this app running on dotnet framework 4.8